This is the multi-page printable view of this section. Click here to print.

 Policy Scopes

 Rules are bound to scopes, and unbound rules are filtered when the policy engine evaluates a particular scope.
-Functions are bound to rules for a particular scope.
+Scopes are bound to contexts, and functions are bound to rules for a particular scope/context.
 This means that separate functions can be associated with the same rule in different scopes.
-Furthermore, scopes are hierarchical and denoted with a DOT notation.
+Furthermore, both scopes and contexts are hierarchical and denoted with a DOT notation.
 A rule bound to a parent context will be evaluated in child scopes.

 Designing for Optimal Policy Performance